Shopify/cibuildgem/README.md

 Precompilation isn't new in the Ruby ecosystem and some maintainers have been releasing their gems with precompiled binaries to speedup the installation process since a while (e.g. [nokogiri](https://rubygems.org/gems/nokogiri), [grpc](https://rubygems.org/gems/grpc), [karafka-rdkafka](https://rubygems.org/gems/karafka-rdkafka)).
 One of the most popular tool that enables to precompile binaries for different platform is the great [rake-compiler-dock](https://github.com/rake-compiler/rake-compiler-dock) toolchain.
 It uses a cross compilation approach by periodically building docker images for various platforms and spinning up containers to compile the binaries.

-As noted by @flavorjoes, this toolchain works great but it's complex and brittle compared to the more simple process of compiling on the target platform.
+As noted by [@flavorjones](https://github.com/flavorjones), this toolchain works great but it's complex and brittle compared to the more simple process of compiling on the target platform.

 ## 💻 cibuildgem